obsidian-html/obsidian-html.github.io/md/Automation/AutomationWindows.md

 ---
 graph_name: Auto push site using Git on Windows
 tags:
+- date/2022-02-04
 - type/automation
-- date/2022-02-04
 ---

-> This is the documentation for [v3.5.0](../Changelog/v3.5.0.md) and lower, for documentation for **v4.0.0** and higher, see [https://obsidian-html.github.io/v4](https://obsidian-html.github.io/v4)

 # Auto push site using Git on Windows
 > I did not feel like rewriting this script.
 This is just here as a reference.
 Be sure to update all the hardcode values for something that makes sense for your environment.

 ```powershell
 Function Publish-ObsidianExample {